smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 Example: `sum(Bytes) of Flow where Source Continent = 'Europe'`

-{caption: "Searching with a sum operator"}
+{caption: "Searching with a sum operator", width: "70%"}
 ![](images/image87.png)

 #### Min